aksowmyasri/Spring-Annotations-Demo/README.md

-    Added BeanPostProcessorDemoBean class in com.stackroute.demo that implements BeanPostProcessor.
+   Added BeanLifeCycleDemoBean class in com.stackroute.demo that implements InitializingBean and DisposableBean.

-    Overrided the methods and printed messages.
+   Added two methods customInit() and customDestroy() to the BeanLifeCycleDemoBean class and printed custom messages.